-The University of North Carolina Asheville Financial Aid Office staff is committed to the highest standards of professional conduct.
+The University of North Carolina Asheville Office of Financial Aid staff is committed to the highest standards of professional conduct.
 As members of the National Association of Student Financial Aid Administrators (NASFAA), we adhere to their Code of Conduct and statement of Ethical Principles:

 - Act in accordance with the principles set forth.